ionic-team/ionic-site/docs/v2/resources/progressive-web-apps/index.md

 ### The web...but better

-Progressive Web Apps are web apps that use modern web capabilities to deliver an app-like user experience to users.
+A Progressive Web App (PWA) is a web app that uses modern web capabilities to deliver an app-like experience to users.
 These apps meet certain requirements (see below), are deployed to servers, accessible through URLs, and indexed by search engines.

 This can work in conjunction with Cordova to provide a multiple deploy targets for all your users.